 Today Sherwin Family continues to make this wine in both 750ml as well as large format bottles – with much of the proceeds going to support military charity organizations and education among other charities.
 Clients who purchase and consume these bottles can send the bottles back to the winery – they will then paint the inside, re-cork and re-apply wax to the cork and send the bottle back to the client as a memento.

 The 2013 Estate Cabernet Sauvignon is very dark in the glass – shows mostly darker fruit aromas on the bouquet including blackberry and darker cherry – quickly reveals very ripe aromatics with a sweetness of aroma.
-Shows rich fruit on the palate – without being dominated to much by the oak.
+Offers rich fruit on the palate – without being dominated to much by the oak.
 Earthy integrated tannins linger for some time with a slight presence of oak on the finish including notes of mocha.